vigneshshanmugam/first-contentful-paint/README.md

 - The measured value is an approximation to the actual First Contentful Paint value and may have a variance of +/- 10ms.
 - Handles only rendering of Image/Text nodes.
-Does not handle replaced elements like Canvas, Video, Audio, Embed, Iframe etc which might trigger FCP.
+It does not handle replaced elements like Canvas, Video, Audio, Embed, Iframe, etc which might trigger FCP.
-- Does not report correct metrics if tab is backgrounded as the measurement relies heavily on requestAnimationFrame.
+- Does not report correct metrics if the tab is backgrounded as the measurement relies heavily on requestAnimationFrame.